cti/di/doc/config.md

 ```

 You can create another file '/path/to/local.config.php' and exclude it from version control.
-In this file you ovveride some class properties:
+In this file you override some class properties:

 ```php
 <?php return array(